Jump to topic

 The core curriculum in general surgery is designed to provide residents with a strong knowledge base in the fundamentals of diagnosis and treatment of surgical diseases.
 The overall schedule is structured on SCORE (Surgical Council on Resident Education) and is on a two-year cycle.
 The curriculum is highly integrated with didactic sessions, case-based learning lectures, surgical techniques and skills sessions.
 Skills based learning occurs in both dry and wet lab settings.
 ABSITE preparation is supplemented with a subscription to TrueLearn.

-Three hours of protected time every Thursday morning are devoted to education.
+Three hours of protected time every Thursday morning are devoted to education with dedicated intern education every Tuesday morning.
 Each Thursday morning generally consists of a one-hour lecture on a SCORE-based topic.
 The subsequent two hours may then be spent in case-based learning, small group seminars and simulation skills sessions.

 The overall objective is to develop residents through in-depth experience in managing surgical patients in a variety of situations and disciplines while developing basic surgical technical skills.